What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Infographic titled 'Critical Auto Parts KPIs' showing how to optimize PPC performance in the auto parts industry.
 The diagram features four key optimization areas in a circular arrangement around a central question: Optimize ROAS (focus on maximizing revenue per ad dollar), Increase CTR (boost ad relevance through copy and extensions), Improve Conversion Rate (enhance targeting and landing pages), and Expand Impression Share (allocate budget to increase market coverage).
 Created by Scube Marketing.

-Before spending a single dollar on PPC, you need clear, measurable goals.
+Before spending a single dollar on PPC, automotive marketers need clear, measurable goals.
 Are you looking to increase overall sales?
 Promote specific product categories?
 Clear excess inventory of particular parts?
 Launch a new product line?
 Each goal requires a different approach.

 Your PPC strategy should align with your broader business objectives.
 Here’s a framework I recommend for automotive retailers setting up their first campaign: